Before the consult

 The majority of Telehealth consultations will be conducted via phone (audio only).
 The only equipment you require is your phone.
 Should you wish to perform the Telehealth consult via video conference, please ensure you discuss this with our Patient Care Team at the time of booking your appointment.

-Please make sure to add our number to your mobile so you know when its us trying to get hold of you!
+Please make sure to add our number to your mobile so you know when its us trying to get hold of you.
 We often get no answer.

-Who can prescribe medical cannabis?
+Who can prescribe plant medicine?